CSC207-UofT/course-project-time/phase2/design_document.md

 with the `NotificationServiceFactory` and the old ones that are unaware of notifications are made with the `BasicServiceFactory`.

+The `DateStrategy` classes implement a complex network of relationships to allow for various types of logic to be incorporated.
+The composite pattern allows for the dates produced by multiple other strategies to be combined, and the decorator pattern allows for a set of dates to be modified such as trimming off values after a certain date.

+Because the creation process for these classes became incredibly unwieldy in terms of maintaining in the invariants of each of the patterns, a `StrategyBuilder` was introduced to add a layer of abstraction around the concrete classes into the relationship between the types of these strategies (base, decorator, and composite).

 ## Use of GitHub Features